A second-order bulk--surface splitting for parabolic problems with dynamic boundary conditions: Numerical Experiments

 Figure~\ref{fig:exp_lin_BDF_b} illustrates the errors of the proposed splitting scheme~\eqref{eq:splittingScheme:fullyDiscrete} for different spatial mesh widths~$h$ and temporal step sizes~$\tau$.
-For the initial data at the time points $t^{-2}$, $t^{-1}$, and $t^{0}$, we use the exact solution.
+For the initial data at the time points $t=0,\tau,2\tau$, we use the exact solution.

 As predicted in Theorem~\ref{th:BDF_original}, we detect second-order convergence for both error measures, i.e., in the~$L^\infty(L^2)$ as well as in the~$L^2(H^1)$-norm.
-The same holds for the auxiliary method~\eqref{eqn:BDF_sequential}, which was used in the convergence proof, cf.~Theorem~\ref{th:BDF_convergence_order_weak_norm}.
+The same holds for the auxiliary method~\eqref{eqn:BDF_sequential}, which was used in the convergence proof; cf.~Theorem~\ref{th:BDF_convergence_order_weak_norm}.
 The corresponding convergence history is illustrated in Figure~\ref{fig:exp_BDF_sequentiell}.

-Surprisingly, the error curves of the auxiliary method slightly move upwards with every spatial refinement, which is not the case for the original scheme.
-This means, that the convergence of method~\eqref{eqn:BDF_sequential} is $h$-dependent, whereas the bulk--surface splitting scheme~\eqref{eq:splittingScheme:fullyDiscrete} is independent of $h$.
-Hence, the requirement of the weak CFL condition~$\tau \lesssim h$ in Theorem~\ref{th:BDF_original} seems to be a byproduct of our proof technique rather than a necessary requirement.
+Surprisingly, the error curves of the auxiliary method slightly move upwards with every spatial refinement, which means that convergence in $\tau$ cannot hold independent of the spatial parameter~$h$.
+In other words, the convergence of method~\eqref{eqn:BDF_sequential} is $h$-dependent and indeed requires a condition of the form~$\tau \lesssim h$.
+The original scheme, on the other hand, does not show this effect.
+Hence, the bulk--surface splitting scheme~\eqref{eq:splittingScheme:fullyDiscrete} is independent of $h$.
+This indicates that the requirement of the weak CFL condition~$\tau \lesssim h$ in Theorem~\ref{th:BDF_original} is a byproduct of our proof technique rather than a necessary requirement.

-We have also implemented the alternative splitting schemes, which result from the different approximations of~$w$ mentioned in Section~\ref{sect:splitting:delayTerms}.
-This means that~$w$ is approximated by~\eqref{eq:sub1:bulk:bc:delayA} and~\eqref{eq:sub1:bulk:bc:delayC}, respectively.
-As before, both approaches are combined with the BDF-$2$ method for the temporal discretization.
-The errors for the scheme corresponding to~\eqref{eq:sub1:bulk:bc:delayC} are non-distinguishable with the naked eye from the one in Figure~\ref{fig:exp_lin_BDF_b}.
-Hence, we omit the corresponding plots here.
-On the other hand, the errors of the method with the first-order approximation $\Mla w = \frac{1}{\tau}\, \Bp (p_{\tau}-p_{2\tau})$ are depicted in Figure~\ref{fig:exp_lin_BDF_a}.
+In view of an optimal scaling of the second-order splitting scheme in combination with piecewise linear finite elements, a simple calculation shows that the $L^\infty(L^2)$-error is bounded by~$c_1 h^2 + c_2 \tau^2$.
+Hence, the optimal error rate is obtained for $\tau \propto h$.
+With the same argumentation, one shows that the relation~$\tau \propto \sqrt{h}$ is optimal for the $L^2(H^1)$-error, since it is bounded by $c_1 h + c_2 \tau^2$.
+The corresponding numerical experiment is shown in Figure~\ref{fig:optimalScaling}.
+Within the plot, we consider different mesh sizes $h$ and set the time step size such that~$\tau \propto h$ and~$\tau \propto \sqrt{h}$, respectively.